dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 The minimal implementation of a custom `WorkbenchModule` finally looks like the code snippet below.
 Returning a *Hello World Label* represents the view which will be displayed in the final application.
-For further information we refer to the `Javadoc`.
+For further information, refer to the `Javadoc`.

 ```Java
 public class CustomModule extends WorkbenchModule {